m-czyz/node-task/readme.md

 - ~~there are minor code quality inconsistencies issues regarding a configuration of queues~~
 - e2e testing is lacking of test for creating new feed entry (command for that is already prepared, but is not connected)
 - databases and rabbit are exposed for host for development purposes
+- use of generated mongo ids style, should be uuid4
+- validation of data between services is not done.

 ### Known architecture problems/bottleneck
-- I do not like the current implementation of `user-latest-feed-fetch` placed in `feed` service, it is a bottleneck, but I struggled to find a better place where it should be implemented.
+- ~~I do not like the current implementation of `user-latest-feed-fetch` placed in `feed` service, it is a bottleneck, but I struggled to find a better place where it should be implemented.
-  Now after implementation of this version, I think the correct way will be to store lastFetchAt datetime in User entity, and later on pass date to feed service (user data in already in api-gateway due to auth), and feed service after sending fetching feed entries should create async task for user service to update lastFetchAt
+  Now after implementation of this version, I think the correct way will be to store lastFetchAt datetime in User entity, and later on pass date to feed service (user data in already in api-gateway due to auth), and feed service after sending fetching feed entries should create async task for user service to update lastFetchAt~~

 ### Run build environment and run e2e test